-We are open! minimum order €50 + free standard shipping
+We are open! minimum order €50 + free standard shipping - special offers

 Many Seedstockers customers find that the best way to maximise their yields from a small number of plants is to try SCROG growing.